Cyrille37/OsmApiViewer/README.md

 A simple piece of Javascript to query and display OSM data with some API queries (xapi, oapi).

+**This code is under construction, not yet fonctional.**

-XAPI documentation, examples & services
+API documentation, examples & services:

 * http://wiki.openstreetmap.org/wiki/XAPI
 * http://open.mapquestapi.com/xapi/